15 Treatments for Chronic Fatigue Syndrome (CFS)

 14. Infra-red sauna

-A couple of friends recommended Infrared light is good to help you relax (and let go of stress) as well as being a powerful way to stimulate the mitochondria in your body to produce more energy again.
-I decided to get an infra-red sauna blanket which I really like.
-2-3 times a week, I relax in this as part of my switching-off routine at night.
-I usually sleep better when I do this or another relaxing activity for an hour before I go to bed.
+A couple of friends recommended that Infra-red light is good to help you relax (and let go of stress) as well as being a powerful way to stimulate the mitochondria in your body to produce more energy again.
+I decided to get an infra-red sauna blanket, which I used 2-3 times a week for a while to help me relax as part of my switching-off routine at night.
+My understanding is that the quality or infra-red treatment plays a huge part in its effectiveness.
+I honestly don’t know if it worked or not, although it was a pleasant experience.
 Check out the one I have <HERE>.

 15. Medical Cannabis

-Yes, medical cannabis is legal in the UK for certain conditions including chronic fatigue.
+Yes, medical cannabis is legal in the UK for certain conditions, including chronic fatigue.
 However, it’s rarely prescribed through the NHS.
-I go to a private clinic (see below).
+I went to a private clinic (see below).

-Taking a small amount of medical cannabis each day has been an absolute game-changer for me.
+Taking a small amount of medical cannabis each day was a game-changer for me.
 Within a week of taking this, I felt so much better.
-Yes, I still have limited energy as my body is still physically repairing itself.
-But I no longer have painful joints, I’m sleeping better and I’m able to do more than before.
-I still need to manage my energy carefully over the next 6-12 months to avoid any further relapses and give my body the best chance of making a full recovery.
-Most importantly, I feel I am on the road to recovery and I’m optimistic about the future again.
+The pain in my joints disappeared, and I slept much better, meaning I was able to do more.
+It wasn’t a cure but certainly helped.
+But it was very expensive, and so I stopped taking it.
 Want to know more about medical cannabis?
-Check out the book The CBD Bible by Dr Danni Gordon who also runs the London Resilience Clinic you can check out <HERE>.
-Bear in mind, that medical cannabis is still illegal in many countries.
+Check out the book The CBD Bible by Dr Danni Gordon, who also runs the London Resilience Clinic, you can check out <HERE>.
+Bear in mind that medical cannabis is still illegal in many countries.

 Summary

-In the absence of any quick cure for chronic fatigue, recovery involves finding the best natural treatments for you.
+In the absence of any quick cure for chronic fatigue, recovery involves finding the best natural treatments and tools for you.

-This may feel like a journey of trial and error but it is also rewarding to understand what works best for your body.
-While it can take longer than you hop to recover from chronic fatigue syndrome, and it can often be a soul-destroying and frustrating time, investing in new healthy habits and lifestyle changes is what will set you up for a happier healthier future.
-I personally like to think I’ll be healthier and be able to life a fuller life in the long run.
+This may feel like a journey of trial and error, but it is also rewarding to understand what works best for your body.
+While it can take longer than you hope to recover from chronic fatigue syndrome, and it can often be a soul-destroying and frustrating time, investing in new healthy habits and lifestyle changes is what will set you up for a happier, healthier future.
+I like to think I’ll be healthier and able to live a fuller life in the long run.

 What’s next for you?